alastairreid/RelatedWork/_papers/rakamaric:cav:2014.md

 - verification
 ---

-Smack translates LLVM bitcode files to the
+SMACK translates LLVM bitcode files to the
 [Boogie]({{ "papers/barnett:fmco:2005" | relative_url }})
 Intermediate Verification Language (IVL) allowing it to support any language that LLVM supports (mostly C/C++ in this